Medicare Claims & Reimbursement

 Even if you’re not expecting a reimbursement (that is, you only paid the doctor your share of the cost), you still want to make sure any deductibles are credited to you.
 That only happens when the Medicare claims are filed.

-If your doctor has not yet filed your Medicare claims -- and you are waiting for reimbursement or were responsible for a deductible -- you can call the doctor's office to remind them to file the claim.
-If that doesn't work, call 1-800-MEDICARE (1-800-633-4227).
+If your doctor has not yet filed your Medicare claims — and you are waiting for reimbursement or were responsible for a deductible — you can call the doctor’s office to remind them to file the claim.
+If that doesn’t work, call 1-800-MEDICARE (1-800-633-4227; TTY users should call 1-877-486-2048).
+Medicare representatives are available 24 hours a day, seven days a week.
 If all attempts to have the doctor file the claim have failed, you may go ahead and file the Medicare claim yourself.

 Medicare forms for filing a claim

 Medicare forms are located on the Center for Medicare & Medicaid Services website.
-Search for CMS 1490S, Patient's Request for Medical Payment, then you can download and print this form.
+Search for CMS 1490S, Patient’s Request for Medical Payment, then you can download and print this form.
 You can also pick up a form at your local Social Security office.
 Instructions for completing the form are on the back.
-Call 1-800-MEDICARE (TTY users 1-800-633-4227) to find out where to mail the completed form.
+Call 1-800-MEDICARE (1-800-633-4227; TTY users should call 1-877-486-2048).
+Medicare representatives are available 24 hours a day, seven days a week to find out where to mail the completed form.

 It’s essential to find out if your doctor accepts Medicare assignments so you can receive Medicare reimbursement.
 If your doctor does accept Medicare, then you should only have to pay the amount that is your responsibility.
 This includes copays, coinsurance, and/or deductibles.

-If the doctor or other health care provider that performed the service does not accept Medicare, you may have to pay all of the cost up front, directly to the health care provider.
-You will receive Medicare reimbursement after the doctor files a Medicare claim for the services.
+If the doctor or other health care provider that performed the service does not accept Medicare, you may be responsible for all the charges associated with your visit.